 Matt Lawson, Google's Director of Performance Ads Marketing.

 We’ve taken some of the pain out of planning how to measure your marketing effectiveness.
 Make a copy of our template for SMEs to get started!

 Set your business up for success online by spending some time getting a clear view of what success might actually look like.

-How does this differ to other measurement plans?
+How does this differ from other measurement plans?

-I’ve used the training division of Jellyfish in this example as our website has elements of all three of the broad website categories (ecommerce, lead-generation and content).
+I’ve used Jellyfish Training in this example as our website has elements of all three of the broad website categories (e-commerce, lead-generation and content).
 There’s hopefully something in this template for every small and medium business!
 See below an excerpt relevant for a lead-gen business.
 Click on File > Make a copy once you open the link to customise the template for your business.

 Your key performance indicators should be at the forefront of your mind when doing an analytics implementation.
 We have to spend time thinking about what we need to measure and why before jumping straight into tracking everything that’s trackable.

 Perhaps a member of your organisation’s leadership team will be able to give you an idea of the overall mission of the company and where the company’s online presence fit’s into the organisation’s objectives.
 A close collaboration between the Analytics or Business Insights team and the Marketing team is important here too.

 Great.
 I’ve copied your template and made my own.
 Now what?